kasparsd/widget-context-wporg/readme.txt.md

 ### 1.3.0 (April 23, 2020)

-- Introduce the long-awaited "Exclude by URL" feature to prevent certain URLs from showing or hiding a widget when it's matched by any other visbility rule.
+- Introduce the long-awaited "Exclude by URL" feature to prevent certain URLs from showing or hiding a widget when it's matched by any other visibility rule.
 - Introduce [premium support](https://widgetcontext.com/pro) to help maintain the plugin.
 Subscribe now to get the PRO version of the Widget Context for free when it's launched!

 ### 1.2.0 (August 20, 2019)